12 m2 Sharpie

 The 12 m^{2} Sharpie was a type of Sharpie sailing boat designed in 1931 by the Kröger Brothers in Warnemünde, Germany.
 The peak of the class was in the 1956 Melbourne Olympic Games.
 The original design has been preserved, and the class is sailed competitively in the UK, The Netherlands, Germany, and Portugal.

 The European Championships are rotated between these four countries every year.

-The term 'Twelve Square Metre' evolves from the original sail area, though on modern sharpies sail designs reach up to around sixteen square metres.
+The term 'Twelve Square Metre' evolves from the original sail area (equivalent to 129 sq ft), though on modern sharpies sail designs reach up to around sixteen square metres (equivalent to 172 sq ft).